 Welcome to the page of the Quantitative Medical Image Analysis (QIA) group at the Image Sciences Institute, UMC Utrecht.

-My group is focusing on the development of algorithms for quantitative analysis of medical images to enable automatic patient risk profiling and prognosis using techniques from the fields of image processing and machine learning.
-We currently have two areas of application: automatic cardiovascular risk assessment in CT scans, and MRI-based analysis of the developing neonatal brain.
-We collaborate closely with researchers and radiologists from the Department of Radiology and Medical Genetics on determination of cardiovascular risk, and with neonatologists from the Department of Neonatology on analysis of the neonatal brain.
+My group is focusing on the development of algorithms for quantitative analysis of medical images to enable automatic patient risk profiling and prognosis using techniques from the fields of machine learning and deep learning.
+We collaborate closely with researchers from the Department of Radiology, Department of Neonatology and Department of Radiotherapy.

-We are co-organizing a Special session on Image Analysis of the Developing Brain at IEEE ISBI, April 4-7, 2018 in Washington D.C.
+We are co-organizing a Special session on Image Analysis of the Developing Brain at IEEE ISBI on April 5, 2018 in Washington D.C.
 For details please follow this link.